en-wl/wordlist/README.md

 will assign `riven` the same SCOWL info as the derived form `riven` for the verb `rive` as the word matches.

+#### Splitting groups

+If a line in a different group within the adjust file matches the same group within the database then the group will be split.
+For example:

+    cohost <m→n>

+    cohost <m→v>

+will split `cohost` with the `m` pos into a noun and a verb.
+As a shortcut you can also use `m→n_v` that will expand to `m→n` and `m→v`.
+For example:

+    cohost <m→n_v>

+When splitting a group other changes must be made to the group to prevent having the same lemma, pos, and defn-note within more than one group.
+To prevent this in the simple case, when ever a pos is changed, existing groups with the target pos are merged into the same group.
+In other words the above example is equivalent to:

+    ? cohost <n>
+    cohost <m→n>

+    ? cohost <v>
+    cohost <m→v>

 #### Examples

 The most straight forward use of an _adjust_ file is to add variant info.
 For